Certora/vscode-certora-prover/README.md

 If you have any questions about the tool and how to set it up for your needs, see our FAQ: https://www.certora.com/#FAQ

-(We need a text here about logs directory and support email address)
+(Insert text here about logs directory and support email address)

 ## License

-(Do weed need it?)
+(MIT)